rgommers/meson-python/docs/how-to-guides/editable-installs.rst

 Build dependencies
 ------------------

-Because package installed in editable mode are rebuilt on import, all build dependencies need to available at execution time.
-For building packages, pip uses an isolated environment where build dependencies are installed without affecting the user environment.
-The build dependencies need to be installed in the user environment.
-At the time of writing, pip does not offer a command to install a the build dependencies for a package.
-The build dependencies requirements can be obtained from ``pyproject.toml``.
+Because a package installed in editable mode is rebuilt on import, all build dependencies need to available at execution time.
+For building packages, pip *by default* uses an isolated environment where build dependencies are installed without affecting the user environment.
+This doesn't work well when using editable mode - the build dependencies need to be installed in the user environment instead.
+Hence build isolation must be disabled by using the ``--no-build-isolation`` flag.

+At the time of writing, pip does not offer a command to install the build dependencies for a package.
+The required build dependencies can be obtained from ``pyproject.toml``.
 These include at least the ``meson-python`` Python package, and the ``meson`` and ``ninja`` Python packages, if the respective commands are not provided by the system, or if they are not the required version: